Glance-Say: Multimodal Human-Robot Collaboration and Intent Recognition via Sticky Glance: INTRODUCTION

 \section{INTRODUCTION}

-Gaze provides a direct, low-effort channel to express intent, and has long served as an input modality in robot teleoperation \cite{c24} and robotic manipulation \cite{8593766, lai2025famhrifoundationmodelassistedmultimodal}.
-This capability becomes mission-critical in assistive robotics for users with severe motor impairments (e.g., upper-limb disability), who often retain intact cognition and voluntary eye movements \cite{c22}.
-In this setting, a practical gaze interface must do more than decode where the user looks: it must reliably infer object-level intent in real time, under natural head/eye motion and cluttered scenes, while supporting safe and efficient human-in-the-loop control.
+Gaze provides a direct, low-effort channel to express intent, and has long served as an input modality in robotic manipulation \cite{8593766, lai2025famhrifoundationmodelassistedmultimodal}.
+This capability is especially important in assistive robotics for users with severe motor impairments, who often retain intact cognition and voluntary eye movements \cite{c24}.
+In this setting, a practical gaze interface must go beyond gaze-space smoothing: it must reliably infer intent in real time and perform object-level grounding in cluttered scenes, while supporting safe and efficient human-in-the-loop control.